 Dogs of less then 2 years of age are more susceptible to mange.
 Symptoms range from small patchy hair loss to severe inflammation.
 Other symptoms can include focal alopecia (loss of hair), hyper pigmentation (increased red coloration around patches of skin), and itching.
 If your dog has the common or generalized form of the condition, associated problems are secondary microbial infection from itching the skin.
 Dogs experience systemic illness, lethargy and fever if the condition worsens, including the appearance of pyoderma (Puss producing skin infection) or cellulitis (bacterial diffused infection of skin tissues).

 Puppy mange that is localized or limited to one area usually resolves itself without treatment.
 Mange which is generalized requires treatment with a prescription Amitraz dip or treatment with the medications ivermectin and moxidectin.
-Skin health can be improved when natural remedies are used for supportive care such as Mange Mites Shampoo and Skin and Coat Tonic.
+Skin health can be improved when natural remedies are used for supportive care such as Skin and Coat Tonic.

 Your veterinarian will probably recommend an approach which addresses the symptoms of mange.
-Treatment of scabies or mange will include an over the counter lime-sulfur dip, that can be obtained from your veterinarian or directly from a company such as Dermisil The Dermisil product is convenient since it can be combined with your dog’s regular shampoo.
+Treatment of scabies or mange will include an over the counter lime-sulfur dip, that can be obtained from your veterinarian or directly from a company/product such as Naturasil for Pet Mange.
+The Naturasil product is convenient since it can be combined with your dog’s regular shampoo.
 A dog's own shampoo will make the treatment seem as familiar as their normal bath.
 Be sure to wear latex gloves and apply in the bathtub since it can be messy.
 Use in a well ventilated room since many types of dips give off fumes.

 Have a Question, Request or Want to Share a Story that could help others?
 Our editors and pet health professionals will answer 1 question per week for free!